 Dyslexia and Gaelic Medium Education

-This guide explains how children with dyslexia are supported in Gaelic Medium Education (GME), the benefits of learning and using two languages, assessment approaches and inclusive literacy support.
+This guide explains how children with dyslexia are supported in Gaelic Medium Education (GME), the benefits of learning using two languages, assessment approaches and how pupils with dyslexia are supported in GME.

 What is Gaelic Medium Education (GME)?

-Gaelic Medium Education (GME) is an option within Scottish education that gives children and young people an opportunity to become fluent in Gaelic.
-As children and young people progress, they will continue to develop their fluency, fulfilling all the aims and goals of Curriculum for Excellence.
+Gaelic Medium Education (GME) is an option in some Scottish schools for children and young people to learn in Gaelic.
+As they progress through primary and secondary school, they develop fluency in Gaelic.
+Education for pupils in GME meets all the aims and goals of Curriculum for Excellence (Scotland’s national curriculum for all children and young people aged 3 to 18).

 Is dyslexia a barrier to GME?

-There are many sound educational benefits to learning Gaelic.
-GME is recognised for successful and high-quality achievement in which young people gain all the benefits of speaking more than one language.
-Being dyslexic should not be a barrier.
+There are many sound educational benefits to learning in Gaelic.
+GME is recognised for successful and high-quality achievement in which young people gain the benefits of speaking more than one language.
+Being dyslexic should not be a barrier to learning in Gaelic.

-Children are entitled to enter GME from age 3 by attending a Sgoil Àraich (nursery) initially, before moving into primary GME.
+Children can enter GME, where it is available, from age 3 by attending a Sgoil Àraich (nursery) before moving into primary/secondary GME.
 Some children also begin GME in primary one.
+You can read about all stages of education in GME and the benefits on Bòrd na Gàidhlig’s website.

 Assessment and support for pupils with dyslexia in GME

-The possibility of dyslexia in children who are in Gaelic medium is just as likely as it is for children in single language environments – dyslexia affects 1 in 10 children and adults.
-However, the fact that the child is learning to operate in two different systems of sounds and written language could be a complicating factor and close investigation should be done before reaching conclusions about dyslexia.
-This may require focused attention to the sounds and sound patterns in both languages.
-For most children, English will be their home language, so consideration needs to be given to English language skills as well as Gaelic.
-Some learners with dyslexia may approach reading and writing using English sound-letter patterns.
-Because Gaelic spelling patterns often differ from English, it can be helpful to support learners in recognising common Gaelic spelling patterns and differences in sounds and pronunciation.
-This helps learners identify familiar Gaelic words and builds confidence in reading and writing.
+1 in 10 people are dyslexic, so it is just as likely for children and young people in Gaelic Medium as it is for those in single language environments.
+However, the fact that the child is learning to operate in two different systems of sounds and written language could be a complicating factor in identifying dyslexia and close investigation will normally be done in school before reaching conclusions.
+This will involve focused attention on the sounds and sound patterns in both languages.
+For most children, English will be their home language, so schools will usually need to take English language skills into account as well as Gaelic as some learners with dyslexia might approach reading and writing using English sound-letter patterns.

 Most local authorities follow the same identification pathway for English and Gaelic pupils.
-Any assessments will be in the learner’s home/strongest language which is usually English.
+You can read more about this in Dyslexia Scotland’s leaflet ‘Identification of dyslexia in schools’.
+Any assessments will usually be in the learner’s home/strongest language.

 About Gaelic Medium Education (Education Scotland)